Distributed Computing by Mobile Robots: Uniform Circle Formation: Introduction

 In spite of the simplicity of its formulation and the repeated efforts by several researchers, the existing algorithmic contributions are limited to restricted sets of initial configurations of the robots and to more powerful robots.
-In particular, it has been proven that, with the additional property of {\em chirality} (i.e., a common notion of ``clockwise"), the robots can form {\tt Uniform Circle}~\cite{FloPS08}, and with a very simple algorithm; the fact that {\tt Uniform Circle} is formable in ${\cal ASYNC}$+{\em chirality} follows also from the recent general result of~\cite{FujYKY12}.
+In particular, it has been proven that, with the additional property of {\em chirality} (i.e., a common notion of ``clockwise"), the robots can form {\tt Uniform Circle}~\cite{FloPS08}, and with a very simple algorithm; the fact that {\tt Uniform Circle} is formable in \ASYNC+{\em chirality} follows also from the recent general result of~\cite{FujYKY12}.
 The difficulty of the problem stems from the fact that the inherent difficulties of asynchrony, obliviousness, and disorientation are amplified by their simultaneous presence.

+A step toward the solution has been made in~\cite{FloPSV14}, where the authors solved the problem assuming that the robots had the ability to move along circular arcs, as well as straight lines.

-In this paper we show that indeed the {\sc Uniform Circle Formation} problem is solvable for any initial configuration of $n \neq 4$ robots without any additional assumption, closing a problem open for over a decade.
+In this paper we show that indeed the {\sc Uniform Circle Formation} problem is solvable for any initial configuration of robots (located in distinct positions) without any additional assumption, thus closing a problem that has been open for over a decade.
 This result also implies that, for {\sc Geometric Pattern Formation} problems, \emph{asynchrony} is not a computational handicap, and that additional powers such as {\em chirality} and {\em rigidity} are computationally irrelevant.

 The paper is structured as follows.
 In the next Section, the model and the terminology are introduced.
 In Section~\ref{sec:informal}, we describe the ideas behind our solution in an informal way.
 We provide the rigorous and formal presentation of the algorithm in Section~\ref{sec:formal}.
 We then give the formal proof of correctness in Section~\ref{sec:correctness}.